How Australian camping booking systems work: A state-by-state guide

 Permits are available on a rolling basis, but the window varies by campground.
 Popular island campgrounds and trail permits book out months ahead.

-K'gari (Fraser Island): 30 campgrounds, one island
+K'gari (Fraser Island): around 45 camping zones, one island

 The most popular sites (Central Station, Dundubara, Waddy Point) book out well ahead for school holidays, especially the June–July and September–October breaks.